tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/常见问题/备份相关/备份常见问题_intl_en.md

 <span id = "bfwt2"></span>
 ### How can I reduce the backup capacity cost?
-- Delete manual backups that are no longer used (you can log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID to access the instance’s management page, and delete manual backups on the **Backup and Restore** tab).
+- Delete manual backups that are no longer used (you can log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID to access the instance’s management page, and delete manual backups on the **Backup and Restoration** tab).
 - Reduce the frequency of automatic data backup for non-core businesses (you can adjust the backup cycle and retention period in the console, and the frequency should be at least twice a week).
 >?The [rollback feature](https://intl.cloud.tencent.com/document/product/236/7276) relies on the backup cycle and retention days of data backups and log backups (binlog).
 Rollback will be affected if you reduce the automatic backup frequency and retention period.
 Please select the parameters as needed.
 >